 Off the cuff: a brief history of cufflinks

-‘A cufflink (also cuff link or cuff-link) is a decorative fastener worn by men or women to fasten the two sides of the cuff on a dress shirt or blouse.
+‘A cufflink is a decorative fastener.
+One worn by men or women to fasten the two sides of the cuff on a dress shirt or blouse.

-Cufflinks are designed only for use with link cuffs (also known as French Cuffs or double cuffs), which have buttonholes on both sides but no buttons.
+Cufflinks are designed only for use with link cuffs.
+Known as French Cuffs or double cuffs), which have buttonholes on both sides but no buttons.
 These may be either single or double-length (“French”) cuffs, and may be worn either “kissing,” with the ends pinched together, or “barrel-style,” with one end overlapping the other.
 Kissing cuffs are usually preferred.’

 There’s not too many men that don’t have at least one pair of cufflinks lurking in their bedside drawer.
 Though there are cufflink aficionados out there who could easily wear a different pair every day of the year.

 Cufflinks get passed down from father to son.
 Or they’re bought by a groom as a gift for his best man and groomsmen.
 They are also a favoured romantic gift.
 Indeed, back in 1935, when the affair between the American divorcee Wallis Simpson and Edward VIII was still a secret, Mrs Simpson presented her lover with a set of diamond cufflinks bearing the inscription ‘Hold Tight’.

 It barely gets more romantic than that.
 The most scandalous romance of the 20th Century.

 As much variety and creativity goes into the design of cufflinks as into any other form of jewellery.

 Along with tie pins and clips, it’s arguable that cufflinks are one of the few ways that men can legitimately both adorn themselves and express their hobbies and interests in jewellery form.
 As with these enamel golf cufflinks for instance: